 Eviction Bans and Emergency Protections for Renters

 On September 1, 2020, the Centers for Disease Control (CDC) issued an order establishing a nationwide eviction moratorium for eligible renters.
-Individuals earning $99,000 or less or couples earning $198,000 or less may qualify.
-A tenant may also qualify if they received a 2020 stimulus check.
-The CDC order applies to evictions in public housing as well.
-Tenants must present their landlord with a CDC declaration form to be eligible.
-However, the order does not relieve a tenant’s obligation to pay rent once the moratorium expires, including rent that has come due during the moratorium.
-The order was most recently extended through June 30, 2021.
-In early May 2021, a federal judge in the District of Columbia ruled that the CDC lacked the authority to issue this moratorium, but the federal government is appealing this decision.
+Individuals earning $99,000 or less or couples earning $198,000 or less qualified.
+A tenant also qualified if they received a 2020 stimulus check.
+The CDC order applied to evictions in public housing as well.
+However, the order did not relieve a tenant’s obligation to pay rent once the moratorium expired, including rent that came due during the moratorium.
+This order ended on August 26, 2021.

-State, city, and county governments across the country have gone further, implementing bans on eviction, and in some cases prohibiting late fees and utility shutoffs based on nonpayment of rent.
-Depending on the jurisdiction, these policies have taken the form of state legislation, executive orders, and local ordinances.
-While most of these initiatives require tenants to pay rent eventually, and also tend to require a showing of harm related to the COVID-19 pandemic, they are generally more protective of tenants and easier to figure out than federal options.
+State, city, and county governments across the country often went further, implementing bans on eviction, and in some cases prohibiting late fees and utility shutoffs based on nonpayment of rent.
+Depending on the jurisdiction, these policies took the forms of state legislation, executive orders, and local ordinances.
+While most of these initiatives required tenants to pay rent eventually, and also tended to require a showing of harm related to the COVID-19 pandemic, they were generally more protective of tenants than federal options.
 However, as of late 2021, most of these protections have expired or will expire soon.